 Spouses and certain eligible dependents may also be buried in national cemeteries.

-For a list of National Cemeteries by state, visit:
+For a list of National Cemeteries by state, visit the Cemetery Listing webpage.

 Funeral homes that are assisting families during their time of need can contact the National Cemetery Scheduling Office to make arrangements for burial and/or inurnment and a committal service.
 To schedule a burial, fax the discharge papers to 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.
 Direct contact with a Veteran's family during the difficult days surrounding a loved one's death is usually not necessary until the family arrives at the cemetery for the committal service.